ssbc/epidemic-broadcast-trees/README.md

 `isFeed(id)` is a validation function that returns true if `id` is a valid feed identifier.
 If not, it is ignored'

+### optional for backwards compatibility

-`isMsg(id)` is a validation function used to distinguish between data messages and status messages.
+`isMsg(data)` is a validation function used to distinguish between data messages and status messages.
 A message must contain an `author` field that corresponds to the feed identifier and a `sequence` field.
-The field is optional for backwards compatibility.

 `getMsgAuthor(msg)` is a function that given a message returns the author.
-The field is optional for backwards compatibility.

 `getMsgSequence(msg)` is a function that given a message returns the sequence.
-The field is optional for backwards compatibility.

 ### ebt.onAppend (msg)